JuhaszBalint2/Visual-Basic-Script-Wrapper-for-Scheduled-Scripts-NetWorkShare/cline_docs/codebaseSummary.md

 - **Windows Script Host (WScript.exe)**: Required to execute the generated VBS wrappers.
 - **Target Script Runtimes**: (e.g., PowerShell, Python) must be installed on the target machine where the task runs.
 - **Administrative privileges**: Required for task creation/modification.
+- **Windows 10 or Windows 11**: Application is configured to run only on these operating systems.

 ## Recent Significant Changes
+- **Updated App Manifest Configuration**:
+  - Modified app.manifest to only support Windows 10 and Windows 11
+  - Ensured application always runs with administrator privileges
+  - Added proper theme dependency for Windows common controls
+  - Verified manifest is referenced correctly in project file

 - **Fixed Compiler Errors and UI Control Issues**:
   - Created missing EqualityToVisibilityConverter class for XAML visibility binding
   - Added email-related UI controls (EmailActionPanel, EmailFromTextBox, etc.)